 In Mindanao, Philippines, the Weil Group brought on stream critical new water and plumbing resources to remote villages, provided cash crops to village populations to bring to market for recurring annual revenue resources, and constructed new classrooms for community youth instruction.
 In Colombia, Weil provided new power sources to communities and computer systems to local youth, allowing for expanded internet and education instruction.

 In its North American helium pursuits, Weil Group projects feature clean, inert gas it accesses through its drilling activities.
 We have collaborated with local communities for road improvement, new road construction, and upgraded local government housing.
-We sponsor our local curling team, and a welding class for local students.
+We sponsor a local curling team, and a welding class for local students among other activities.